 There are two years on the Jewish calendar.
-This is true also on the American calendar.
+This is also true of the American calendar.
 We have the calendar year that begins on January 1st.
 Then we have a business year that begins on July 1st.
 We celebrate January 1st as New Year’s Day.

 There are seven major celebrations on the Jewish calendar.
 The first, second, and third take place in one week, during Abib: Passover, Unleavened Bread, and Firstfruits.

 Pentecost, the fourth of the seven feasts of the Lord, is celebrated fifty days from the feast of Firstfruits.
 The celebration of Pentecost occurs during our month of May.

 The fifth, sixth, and seventh also take place in one week, during Tishri: the Blowing of Trumpets, the Day of Atonement, the feast of Tabernacles.

 Let us think now about Tishri, the seventh month in the religious year but the first month in the business year.

 - The fifth feast of the Lord, the Blowing of Trumpets, is celebrated on the first day of Tishri, New Year’s Day.